CASL/VERAview/README.md

 Alternatively, the VERAView repo includes the script file `files/conda-install-packages.sh` which will run this command, assuming Anaconda2 or Miniconda2 is installed in the default location.

-    $ cd ...../VERAView
+Download the file by clicking the *files* folder in the file list above.
+Execute the command from a bash shell.

     $ bash files/conda-install-packages.sh

+#### Install VERAView

+Click the green *Clone or download* button above and choose *Download ZIP*.
+Extract the downloaded file in your home folder to create a `VERAView` subdir.
+(Note the zip file can be extracted anywhere permissions allow, but it will be convenient to keep it in your home folder.)

 ### Launch VERAView